Ahren09/UCLA_MATH33A/FinalReview.md

 ## Misc.
 Notes
 * A symmetric matrix is the same as its transpose; A = A<sup>T</sup>
 * Orthogonal matricies have the property S<sup>T</sup> = S<sup>-1</sup>
+* If you multiply an Eigenvector by its matrix, you get the 0 vector